-Differences between debits and credits in the current and the capital and financial accounts are balanced through the Errors and Omissions component of the BOP.
-Data from both sides of a single transaction arise from independent sources leading to discrepancies.
+Ideally, the net lending or borrowing position of a reporting economy for a period viewed from either the current and capital account perspective or from the financial account side should be equal.
+However, in practise this usually is not attainable.
+In most cases, this is due to the differences in data sources for the compilation.
+Data from both sides of a single transaction may arise from independent sources leading to discrepancies.
 In addition, different values may be given to the same item at each valuation point and the item may be completely omitted at one of the valuations.
-A credit balance on the Net Errors and Omissions Account shows that the credit items are under-estimated, while a debit balance indicates an understatement of debit items.